windhaunting/caffe/README.md

 This will create a folder in `models/ACT-detector/` called `generated_${dataset_name}` containing the `deploy_${modality}.prototxt`, `train_${modality}.prototxt` and `solver_${modality}.prototxt`, where `${modality}` is `RGB` or `FLOW5`.
 Note that you need to modify the `ct-detector-scripts/Dataset.py` file to contain your dataset.

+## Models for sequence length K=8

+You can download the RGB and FLOW5 initialization models pre-trained on ILSVRC 2012:

+        ./models/ACT-detector/scripts/fetch_initial_modelsK.sh 8 # K=8

+This will download the caffemodels:
+`caffe/models/ACT-detector/initialization_VGG_ILSVRC16_K8_RGB.caffemodels` and
+`caffe/models/ACT-detector/initialization_VGG_ILSVRC16_K8_FLOW5.caffemodels`